Hey Kids (Start Here)

 “Then again,” Dr. Gottlieb amends, “you may, in fact, be unable to win.”

-Raleigh opens the door to find Portal 3 displayed across the TV, Geiszler holding a controller, Mako sitting on her hands next to him in a red sweater set, looking excited.
+Raleigh opens the door to find Portal 3 on the TV.
+Geiszler holds a controller.
+Mako sits on her hands next to him in a red sweater, looking excited.

 Mako gives everyone a pleased look.